pgaskin/dictutil/docs/dicthtml/install.md

 # Installing custom dictionaries
 Sideloading custom dictionaries is easy, but slightly finicky.

+## Using dictutil
+You can easily install dictionaries using dictutil.
+First, if you are not replacing a built-in dictionary, enable and install the **Enable searches on extra dictionaries** [patch](https://pgaskin.net/kobopatch-patches).
+Then, follow the [instructions for using the install command](../dictutil/install).

 ## Manual installation
 1. Enable and install the **Enable searches on extra dictionaries** [patch](https://pgaskin.net/kobopatch-patches).
 2. Copy the dictionary to `KOBOeReader/.kobo/dict/dicthtml-LOCALE.zip`, where **LOCALE** is a string consisting of 2 lowercase alphanumeric characters.
 It does not have to be a valid locale.